About the Project

 The Book Club

-Our fourth book club will take place in Big Spring on May 20 at 2:30 at The Train Car and will feature the non-fiction book, The Sea Around Us, by Rachel Carson.
+Our fifth book club will take place in Big Spring on June 10 at 10:00 a.m. at The Train Car in Big Spring and will feature the book, The Iron Orchard, by Tom Pendleton, which is currently being adapted into a movie in Big Spring!
 Join us for a fabulous discussion led by Prof. Rebecca Day Babcock.

 Above: West Texans gather at the Ellen Noël Art Museum to discuss Upton Sinclair's Oil! at the very first book club of the "Boom or Bust" project.